SGL-UT/gnsstk/WINDOWS.md

 SWIG
 ----

-While gnsstk currently does not support SWIG under Windows, the exports used to accomodate Windows DLL building conflict with how SWIG works.
+The exports used to accomodate Windows DLL building conflict with how SWIG works.
 SWIG's code generator does not "drill down" into include files, so certain include files in the library are forced to manually `#define GNSSTK_EXPORT` so that SWIG doesn't result in a syntax error.